syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 * degree: Specifies the degree to rotate the rectangle.

 * isSelected: Specifies to show the rectangle in the selected state.

+* borderRadius: Specifies the radius to apply border radius to rectangle.

 The [`DrawEllipseAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_DrawEllipseAsync_System_Nullable_System_Double__System_Nullable_System_Double__System_Nullable_System_Double__System_Nullable_System_Double__System_Nullable_System_Double__System_String_System_String_) method in the Blazor Image Editor component is used to draw an ellipse.
 Ellipse annotations are valuable for highlighting, emphasizing, or marking specific areas of an image.